I wrote this article many years back for the Writer’s Guild’s (now defunct) blog, Project Backspace, in SPi.

 Performing popular songs with a new twist would have been easy but not if it is a tribute to OPM icons like the APO.
 Anything less would be an insult to them and to APO diehards like me.
 The album, overall, has achieved its utmost purpose of paying tribute without compromising the unique stylistics of each band.
 Kamikazee, for that matter, keeps its unruly and stubborn performance style of singing Doo Bidoo.
 At the same time, they keep some differential sparks that APO was known for—the feel-good, at times perky tempo, their voices unified in oftentimes satirical yet optimistic interplay of trials and triumphs inherent in the lyrics.

-Truly, the APO Hiking Society is a story of three brave souls who have taken risks in their musical and personal lives to write and perform their songs even if fear, apprehensions, and frustrations came along their way.
-As fate would have it, they also are the best mentors to the young bands featured in the album who are lucky enough to be inheritors of these immortal APO songs.
-As one of the possibly few younger people who admire their work, I salute Danny, Buboy and Jim for bringing to life songs which have given color to our lives.
+Truly, the APO Hiking Society is a story of three brave souls who have taken risks in their musical and personal lives to write and perform their songs even if fear, apprehensions, and frustrations come along their way.
+As fate would have it, they also are the best mentors to the young bands featured on the album who are lucky enough to be inheritors of these immortal APO songs.
+As one of the possibly few younger people who admire their work, I salute Danny, Buboy, and Jim for bringing to life songs which have given color to our lives.